-After a fun summer that included several family camping trips, our son knew exactly what he wanted to do with his friends to celebrate his 9th birthday- a backyard campout sleepover party!
+After a fun summer that included several family camping trips, our son knew exactly what he wanted to do with his friends to celebrate his 9th birthday- a backyard campout birthday party sleepover!
 An evening filled with playing games outside, dinner on the BBQ, and a campfire with s’mores?
 Well you can sign me up to host this kind of party anytime!

 I designed these myself using PicMonkey and sent them out to guests via email.
 I love how they came out!
 I also designed the favor bag tag (which you can see below) and the thank you note- all in PicMonkey.